Damascus: Geography

 From the late 19th century on, a modern administrative and commercial center began to spring up to the west of the old city, around the Barada, centered on the area known as al-Marjeh or "the meadow".
 Al-Marjeh soon became the name of what was initially the central square of modern Damascus, with the city hall in it.
 The courts of justice, post office, and railway station stood on higher ground slightly to the south.
 A Europeanized residential quarter soon began to be built on the road leading between al-Marjeh and al-Salihiyah.
 The commercial and administrative center of the new city gradually shifted northwards slightly towards this area.

 In the 20th century, newer suburbs developed north of the Barada, and to some extent to the south, invading the Ghouta oasis.
-In 1956–1957, the new neighborhood of Yarmouk became a second home to thousands of Palestinian refugees.
-City planners preferred to preserve the Ghouta as far as possible, and in the later 20th century some of the main areas of development were to the north, in the western Mezzeh neighborhood and most recently along the Barada valley in Dummar in the north west and on the slopes of the mountains at Barzeh in the north-east.
+In 1956–1957, the new neighborhood of Yarmouk became a second home to many Palestinian refugees.
+City planners preferred to preserve the Ghouta as far as possible, and in the later 20th century some of the main areas of development were to the north, in the western Mezzeh neighborhood and most recently along the Barada valley in Dummar in the northwest and on the slopes of the mountains at Barzeh in the north-east.
 Poorer areas, often built without official approval, have mostly developed south of the main city.

 Damascus used to be surrounded by an oasis, the Ghouta region (الغوطة), watered by the Barada river.
-The Fijeh spring, west along the Barada valley, used to provide the city with drinking water and various sources to the west are tapped by water contractors.
+The Fijeh spring, west along the Barada valley, used to provide the city with drinking water, and various sources to the west are tapped by water contractors.
 The flow of the Barada dropped with the rapid expansion of housing and industry in the city and it is almost dry.
-The lower aquifers are polluted by the city's runoff from heavily used roads, industry and sewage.
+The lower aquifers are polluted by the city's runoff from heavily used roads, industry, and sewage.

 Climate

 Damascus has a cool arid climate (BWk) in the Köppen-Geiger system, due to the rain shadow effect of the Anti-Lebanon Mountains and the prevailing ocean currents.
-Summers are prolonged, dry and hot with less humidity.
+Summers are prolonged, dry, and hot with less humidity.
 Winters are cool and somewhat rainy; snowfall is infrequent.
 Autumn is brief and mild, but has the most drastic temperature change, unlike spring where the transition to summer is more gradual and steady.
 Annual rainfall is around 130 mm, occurring from October to May.

 History

 Early settlement

-Carbon-14 dating at Tell Ramad, on the outskirts of Damascus, suggests that the site may have been occupied since the second half of the seventh millennium BC, possibly around 6300 BC.
-However, evidence of settlement in the wider Barada basin dating back to 9000 BC exists, although no large-scale settlement was present within Damascus' walls until the second millennium BC.
+Carbon-14 dating at Tell Ramad, on Damascus's outskirts, suggests that the site may have been occupied since the second half of the seventh millennium BC, possibly around 6300 BC.
+But evidence of settlement in the wider Barada basin dating to 9000 BC exists, although no large-scale settlement was present within Damascus's walls until the second millennium BC.